paulhroth/concurrent-remote-integration-project/README.md

 3. Clone this repo, and in the root directory run the following command: ```mvn eclipse:eclipse```.
 This will set up all required Eclipse metadata.

-4. Import the project into Eclipse as follows: File -> Import -> General -> Existing Projects into Workspace -> Next Add the path to selenium-maven-project into the "Select root directory" field.
+4. Import the project into Eclipse as follows: File -> Import -> General -> Existing Projects into Workspace -> Next Add the path to concurrent-remote-integration-project into the "Select root directory" field.
 Select it in the "Projects" field and hit finish.

 5. In the root directory of the repo run: ```mvn package```.
 This will download all required dependencies, getting rid of any Eclipse error messages.

 ### Configuration

-In __selenium-maven-project/src/main/config__, you can modify the following files to suit your setup and requirements:
+In __concurrent-remote-integration-project/src/main/config__, you can modify the following files to suit your setup and requirements:

 1. baseurls.properties: this takes key-value pairs, in the form ```keyname=URL```, e.g., ```google=http://google.com```.